sashperso/openshift-hc/README-linux.md

 - If the directory used is not group writeable, `./generate-pdf` will fail too.
 To resolve this, change privileges on the directory by either using [setfacl](https://gitlab.consulting.redhat.com/customer-success/consulting-engagement-reports/-/issues/129#note_105410) or chmod on the directory.
   - `setfacl -m u:101000:rwx .`

-## Use GitLabs runners

-When the changes are pushed to GitLab, using `git push`, a runner will start and the pdf will be generated.
-See [the runner README](README-runner.md) for more details.